-Sandhurst Cooperative Preschool transitioned to a hybrid education program during Phase 2 of King County’s Safe Start plan.
-Our curriculum and conduct have been shaped by public health guidelines, The Organization of Parenting Education Programs (OPEP), and recommendations from North Seattle College.
+Sandhurst Cooperative Preschool transitioned to a hybrid education program during Phase 2 of King County’s Safe Start plan in 2020.
+Our curriculum and conduct have been and will continue to shaped by public health guidelines, The Organization of Parenting Education Programs (OPEP), and recommendations from North Seattle College.
 We are still firmly committed to our play-based learning model, even in remote learning, and are helping our students gain pandemic-appropriate social skills during our outdoor sessions.

 When we play outside, we maintain physical distancing between family groups – we do not currently offer a drop-off option for classes.
 Masks are being worn by all adults and children over the age of 2.